CS109Group67/lendingclub/Strategy.md

     OUT_Class
     	Strategy Mean: 0.925
-    	Random Mean: 0.8627
+    	Random Mean: 0.8645

     OUT_Principle_Repaid_Percentage
     	Strategy Mean: 0.9593
-    	Random Mean: 0.9206
+    	Random Mean: 0.922

     OUT_Monthly_Rate_Of_Return
     	Strategy Mean: 0.002064
-    	Random Mean: -0.001335
+    	Random Mean: -0.001205
     	Strategy Median: 0.005432
-    	Random Median: 0.006066
+    	Random Median: 0.006085

 The strategy performs well across all of the outcome metrics.

-- The investor can expect 92.5% of loans to be fully repaid, versus 86.5% from investing uniformly, a gain of 6%.
+- The investor can expect 92.5% of loans to be fully repaid, versus 86.5% from investing randomly, a gain of 6%.
-- The investor can expect 95.9% of principle to be repaid, versus 92.3% from investing uniformly, a gain of 3%.
+- The investor can expect 95.9% of principle to be repaid, versus 92.3% from investing randomly, a gain of 3%.
 - The investor can expect a mean monthly return of 0.20% and median monthly return of 0.61%